-Eni assesses and monitors its risks, identifying customized strategies and solutions, in an ongoing effort to be more effective in preventing and mitigating impacts. in addition to building a consistent set of internal norms guiding Eni employees and business partners to ensure their practices comply with international human rights standards, Eni has also been working on the design, implementation and reporting of its human rights due diligence process to ensure its alignment with the UN Guiding Principles on business and human rights.
+Eni assesses and monitors its risks, identifying customized strategies and solutions, in an ongoing effort to be more effective in preventing and mitigating impacts.
+In addition to building a consistent set of internal norms guiding Eni employees and Business Partners to ensure their practices comply with international Human Rights standards, Eni has also been working on the design, implementation and reporting of its Human Rights Due Diligence process to ensure its alignment with the UN Guiding Principles on Business and Human Rights.
 This section presents information on:

-- the Eni's human rights due diligence approach (page 35); - the identification of salient human rights issues, resulted from the analysis of the internal human rights working group (page 38); - the due diligence process applied to the functional areas which are most exposed to human rights risks, and namely workplace

-(page 40), relations with suppliers and other business partners (page 56), host community relations (page 68), security (page 79).
+- → The identification of salient human rights issues, resulted from the analysis of the internal Human Rights Working Group (page 33); - → Assessing and monitoring the human rights impacts of Eni's activities, through cross-functional impact assessment processes that identify, prevent, mitigate and account for the full spectrum of human rights risks and impacts (page 34); - → The due diligence process applied to the functional areas which are most exposed to human rights risks, and namely Workplace (page 41), Relations with Suppliers and other Business Partners (page 57), Host Community relations (page 67), Security (page 77).

 In particular, an overview can be found of:

-- Eni's commitments and processes in place in relation to each function's human rights impact; - a description of the processes and tools in place to identify, prevent, mitigate and account for human rights risks and impacts associated with each function.
+- Eni's commitments and processes in place in relation to each function's human rights impact; - A description of the processes and tools in place to identify, prevent, mitigate and account for Human Rights risks and impacts associated with each function.